-Problem Sets will be generally be due every Thursday at 4pm.
+Problem Sets will be generally be due every Tuesday at 4pm.
 While they are only due once a week, they represent a week's worth of learning, and you should therefore work on them throughout the week.

 In case you are wondering: the combination of daily WeBWorK assignments and weekly problem sets done both through WeBWorK and in the traditional handwritten way do not combine to be more exercises than I have assigned in the past, before WeBWorK.
 I have split my usual assignments between them.
-WebWork is helpful for giving you instant feedback; written exercises are helpful for giving you weekly practice at organizing your thoughts in a forum where the presentation of your work counts as much as the final result does (which is more reflective of the real world).
+WebWork is helpful for giving you instant feedback; written exercises are helpful both for giving you access to partial credit and also for giving you weekly practice at organizing your thoughts in a forum where the presentation of your work counts as much as the final result does (which is more reflective of the real world).
 Dividing the weekly exercises between WeBWorK and Problem Sets should have the additional benefit of allowing me to return the handwritten Problem Sets more quickly than I have been able to in the past.